gloriapul/61040-portfolio/assignments/pset2.md

 - Add to the generate actions ->

 > generate (context: Context) : (nonce: String)
->> require the word/phrase is not in the used set of Strings and the word(s) are in the dictionary\
+>> require the word/phrase does not already exist in the used set of Strings and the word(s) are in the dictionary\
 >> effect returns a nonce that is not already used by this context

 ## Exercise 2